wix/stylable/site/docs/references/formatters.md

 >**Note**
 >Currently, any argument passed through to a formatter is of type `string`.
 We are in the process of adding support for more complex types.

-For example a `calc-font-size` formatter can return a different value for the font size depending on the modifier/argument applied.
+For example a `calc-font-size` formatter can return a different value for the font size depending on the provided argument.

 ```js